-Each selected clinical trial site must complete the OCTOPUS Activation Training and Documentation, which includes the Principal Investigator Statement, Signature and Delegation of Responsibilities Log, and staff contact details.
+Each selected clinical trial site must complete OCTOPUS Activation Training and Documentation, which includes the Principal Investigator Statement, Signature and Delegation of Responsibilities Log, and staff contact details.
 The Principal Investigator Statement verifies that the site is willing, and able to comply with the requirements of the trial.
 This will be signed by the Principal Investigator at the site.
-In addition and in compliance with the principles of GCP, all site staff participating in the trial must complete the Signature and Delegation of Responsibilities Log, indicate their responsibilities as agreed with the Principal Investigator and forward this to the CTU.
-The CTU must be notified of any changes to trial personnel and/or their responsibilities.
-An up-to-date copy of this log must be stored in the Trial Master File (TMF) at the site and also at the CTU.
+In addition and in compliance with the principles of GCP, all site staff participating in the trial must complete the Signature and Delegation of Responsibilities Log, indicate their responsibilities as agreed with the Principal Investigator and forward this to the Sponsor.
+The Sponsor must be notified of any changes to trial personnel and/or their responsibilities.
+An up-to-date copy of this log must be stored in the Investigator Site File (ISF) at the site and also in the Trial Master File (TMF) at the Sponsor office.